TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 Today, we started by doing the sprint retrospective.
 Discussing what went well and what didn't go as well during this sprint.
 After that we decided to continue working where we left off yesterday, trying to figure out how to read the values from the windspeed sensor.

-With this turtorial we made the anemometer working with a Arduino Uno.
+With this tutorial we made the anemometer working with a Arduino Uno.

 [Arduino measure wind speed tutorial](https://www.aeq-web.com/arduino-anemometer-wind-sensor/?lang=en)

-This is the schematic to connetect the anemometer to a Arduino Uno
+This is the schematic to connect the anemometer to an Arduino Uno

 | ![Windspeed meter connection arduino](Anemometer_connection_arduino.png) |
 | :----------------------------------------------------------------------: |